nythepegasus/SideJITServer/expanded-windows-install.md

 **Quick Setup Again After iOS Update**

 For some reason, after an iOS update, the program throws a bunch of errors.
-There may be a more efficient solution here, but I've foundd the *easiest* solution is nuking the install and re-install.
+There may be a more efficient solution here, but I've found the *easiest* solution is nuking the install and re-install.

 ### Preparation